laurpaik/express-api/README.md

 -   Where should we go to find out more about an owner?
 -   Why aren't we using an arrow function for the virtual attribute `length`?

+## CURL Gotchas

+We'll be using a lot of curl requests as we test our API, so it's important to remember some of the common pitfalls in writing and running curl requests.

+1. Unlike JavaScript objects, trailing commas are **not** valid in a curl request.
+1. We use constants in our curl requests, which are in `CAPITAL_LETTERS`.
+    Your curl request will not work correctly if you don't assign values to those constants. (i.e. `TITLE='Ancillary Justice'`)

 ## Code-Along: `GET /books`

 Visitors to the client web application should be able to see all the books